ostatni5/tk-2022/README.md

 ## Overview

-The backend consists of the main node that receives queries from the GUI and propagates requests to module nodes that filter the query results in a pipeline.
+The backend consists of the main node that receives queries from the GUI and propagates requests, and side module nodes that filter the query results in a pipeline.

 The server expects a request containing a **directory** and an object with the **module options**.
 When a new request is received, the **main node** searches recursively in the specified directory for images.
 When the node finds a **batch** (size 10) of images it creates a **request pipeline** defined in the **options object** and sends it to the **module nodes**.
 The nodes process the batch in sequence, while the **main node** sends in new **batches** as it finds them.
 Each processed batch is collected by the main node and added to the **result list**.
 After all, batches have been processed, the **result list** is returned to the **GUI**.